-NOTE: In the probe mode of operation the detector will only hold a detection for 1 second.
+NOTE: In the probe mode of operation the Channel 2 will only hold a detection for 1 second.
 Therefore, if a vehicle stays over the sensor for more than 1 second it may generate additional pulses for the same vehicle.